Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint

 Interestingly, the applied methods lead to the same normalizability problem for the Killing conditions and for the Hamiltonian constraint, illustrated by the same asymptotic behavior.
-This indicates some close relationship between gravitational wave dispersion and slight departures from the Hamiltonian constraint, and also the exact equivalence of the Hamiltonian and the diffeo constraint gets perturbed.
+This indicates a close relationship between gravitational wave dispersion and slight departures from the Hamiltonian constraint, and also the exact equivalence of the Hamiltonian and the diffeo constraint gets perturbed.
 As the Hamiltonian constraint describes the symmetry of pure gravity under changes of the local units of time, a modification indicates the presence of some other fields, acting as a regulator for quantum gravity states.
-Some small fluctuation around the expectation value 0 of the Hamiltonian would be a common feature with other QFTs.
+Some small fluctuation around the expectation value zero of the Hamiltonian would be a common feature with other QFTs.

-As further possibilities, infrared divergences of large spins would in principle be cut off in a finite universe, or one could at least argue with the relation between the diameter of the visible universe and the Planck length.
+As further possibilities, infrared divergences of large geometric quantities (= spins in full LQG) would in principle be cut off in a finite universe, or one could at least argue with the relation between the diameter of the visible universe and the Planck length, as it is done in \cite{Rov}.
 At first sight this looks quite inept and ridiculous, but numerically the logarithm of this ratio (recall that the length uncertainty diverges logarithmically) is of the order of $10^2$, so the root mean square deviation of length and volume is of order 10.
 This is much, if the expectation value amounts to a few Planck lengths, but for macroscopic lengths it becomes reasonably tiny, but even in view of the not completely absurd numerics it is hard to accept.

-In an approach in \cite{Rov} the cosmological constant appears generally as regulator for LQG, this might avoid invoking matter fields.
+In \cite{Rov} the cosmological constant appears generally as regulator for LQG, this might avoid invoking matter fields.
 More recently there are also attempts to promote the Immirzi parameter to a scalar field \cite{Immirzi}, or to add topological terms as fields to the action of GR, see \cite{Giacomo} and citations therein, related directly, but not minimally coupled, to gravity.